scriptdaemon/manual/metadata.rst

 Book production notes
 *********************

 #.
-The :html:`<meta property="se:production-notes">` element contains any of the ebook producer's production notes.
+The :html:`<meta property="se:production-notes">` element contains any of the ebook producer’s production notes.
 For example, the producer  might note that page scans were not available, so an editorial decision was made to add commas to sentences deemed to be transcription typos; or that certain archaic spellings were retained as a matter of prose style specific to this ebook.

 #.
 The :html:`<meta property="se:production-notes">` element is not present if there are no production notes.